-In the name of science, fitness and Christmas weight gain I’ve gone dry for the whole of January.
+In the name of science, fitness and Christmas weight gain I often go dry for the whole of January.

-Here are my thoughts on these, starting from the worst.
+Here are my thoughts on booze-free beers available, from the worst to best.

 15. Becks Blue